DeFi-Vandelay/arthurvandelay.dev/README.md

 A web app that allows users to upload an image or provide an image URL, customize it by adding text, and generate a new URL displaying the customized image.
 The customization options include title and subtitle text, font size, font color, font family, text alignment, and more.
 [GitHub Repository](https://github.com/DeFi-Vandelay/imageCustomizerWeb)

+## Tech Stack

+- **Front-End:** React, Next.js
+- **Back-End:** Node.js, Express
+- **Blockchain:** Solidity, Web3.js, Ethers.js
+- **Database:** MongoDB, PostgreSQL
+- **Design:** Figma
+- **3D Graphics:** Three.js
+- **Hosting:** Vercel

+## Future Additions

+### Three.js 3D QR Code Generator
+A new feature that will allow users to generate 3D QR codes.
+This generator will provide a unique way to create personalized QR codes with stunning 3D visuals.

+### Docs Feature
+A comprehensive documentation section to offer more detailed information on the projects included in the showcase section.
+This will include image and video demos, as well as technical walkthroughs for other developers.

 ## Getting Started

 To get started with any of these projects, clone the repository and follow the instructions in the respective project directories.